 As you begin to build your brand, establishing your own website can be an attractive option.
 It gives a certain weight to your products and brand, and can instill consumers with a higher degree of confidence.

-Pros of selling though own website
+Pros of selling through you own website

 Establish credibility for your brand .
 A website can give your products and brand a natural gravitas.

-.
+Lowest fees possible .
 The fees when selling on your own site will be minimal, typically a credit card processing fee and the cost of using a platform like Shopify, or something of the like.

-.
+Upsell other products .
 Once the customer is on your site, they may end up buying several different products.
 The ability to sell similar or connected products magnifies the need to establish a niche so you can sell multiple items in one fell swoop.

-Cons of selling though own website
+Cons of selling through you own website

+Advertising can be expensive .
 Running ads for a broader subset of the population on a search engine like Yahoo or Google can be much more expensive.
-Additionally, the conversion rate is often times much lower.
+Additionally, the conversion rate is oftentimes much lower.

 Customer service can be difficult .
-When running sales through your own site you will need to be constantly cognizant of customer service issues, technical issues, and anything and everything else that may pop up.
+When running sales through your own site you will need to be constantly cognizant of customer service issues, technical issues, and anything else that may pop up.
 Performing customer service while at the same time running all other areas of your business can be very difficult.

-As a seller, the question is always, “So What?”
-How does one apply this knowledge in a concrete way to help with their business model.
+As a seller, the question is always, “So what?
+How does one apply this knowledge in a concrete way to help with their business model?”
 Here are your main takeaways:

-Pick an initial platform for getting started.
-Amazon and Ebay are great places to start since they come with a vetted customer base.
+Amazon and eBay are great places to start since they come with a vetted customer base.
 This saves you time and money drawing traffic in the early stages.

 Leverage your success into a private website.
-Once you see the potential of some products within the same niche, find an appropriate website to help legitimize your brand and begin to make sales with a lower referral fee.
+Once you see the potential of some products within the same niche, create an appropriate website to help legitimize your brand and begin to make sales with a lower referral fee.